 In some cases, unfortunate and unforeseeable things happen and people unfortunately get hurt.
 In those cases, there's generally no cause of action against the property owner.
 But in many cases, predictable and preventable injuries happen just because a property owner, tenant, maintenance provider, cleaning company, or others failed to exercise reasonable care.
 In those cases, Indiana law protects injured premise liability victims and allows them to recover the money they’re owed for: (1) pain and suffering; (2) physical impairment; (3) disfigurement; (4) medical expenses; (5) lost wages; (6) lost earning capacity; (7) loss of enjoyment of life; and (8) possibly other damages they’ve suffered.

 Premise liability victims are entitled to recover the damages they suffered and will suffer in the future under Indiana law.
-And victims that don’t have a capable injury attorney are unfortunately taken advantage of everyday by being short-changed.
-Generally, there are no mulligans in premise liability cases.
 You generally have one shot at a fair recovery.
-Northwest Indiana Personal Slip, Trip, or Fall Lawyer Dave Cox is seriously dedicated to representing premise liability victims and making sure they’re paid the money they’re owed.
+Attorney Dave Cox is focused on and dedicated to representing premise liability victims and making sure they’re paid fair and just compensation for their losses.
 If you need a slip, trip, or fall lawyer, please call or text Cox Law Office at (219) CALL-COX -- (225-5269) -- or you can request a case evaluation here at DaveCoxLaw.com.